StarOldKui/earthquake-data-case-study/README.md

     - For example, filtering earthquakes by date, magnitude, and location would require multiple queries or additional indexes, which increases complexity and cost.

 3. **Challenges**:
     - Storing earthquake data in DynamoDB:
         - Initially, the partition key was designed as `year-month`, which caused inefficiency in querying data across multiple partitions (e.g., retrieving earthquake data for a year required querying 12 partitions).
         - Updated the design to use `eventType` and `occurrenceTimestamp` to simplify cross-partition queries and support filtering.
+        - While it is effective for real-time ingestion of earthquake data, it is less efficient for analytical queries or cross-partition pagination.
+        - DynamoDB pagination is limited to within a single partition.
+And make it vert hard to see if there is a next page.
+        - DynamoDB lacks native support for aggregations, making tasks such as calculating the average magnitude of earthquakes over a month difficult.

 4. **Why MySQL or Redshift Would Be Better**:
     - MySQL allows complex queries (e.g., filtering, sorting, and aggregations) across large datasets with ease.
     - Redshift provides fast querying and analytical capabilities for large-scale data.
+    - While DynamoDB is excellent for high-throughput, real-time ingestion, its limitations in analytical querying and pagination make it less suitable for storing and analyzing earthquake data.
+A hybrid approach that combines DynamoDB for real-time ingestion and MySQL or Redshift for querying and analytics would provide the best balance between performance and flexibility.

 ## System Scalability and Performance Optimization

 To handle high traffic scenarios (500 requests per second):

 1. **Containerization with Docker**:
     - Package the application as a **Docker image** to ensure portability and consistency across environments.
     - Use the existing Node.js application (`npm start`) as the entry point in the Docker container.
     - Store the Docker image in a container registry (e.g., Amazon Elastic Container Registry, ECR).

 2. **Horizontal Scaling with ECS**:
     - Deploy the Docker containers to **Amazon ECS (Elastic Container Service)** with Fargate as the serverless compute option or EC2 for more control over scaling.
     - Configure **auto-scaling** policies in ECS to dynamically adjust the number of container instances based on CPU or memory usage, or based on the number of incoming requests.

 3. **Others**:
     - Use **Amazon SQS** or **Amazon Kinesis** to decouple the processing of incoming requests:
         - Queue incoming requests in SQS, allowing the backend to process them asynchronously.
         - For real-time streaming analytics, use Kinesis to capture and process data at scale.

 ## Future Improvements

 1. **Enhance OpenAPI Documentation**:
     - Fully document all endpoints, including request/response examples, error codes, and authentication details.
 2. **Improve Test Coverage**:
     - Add unit and integration tests for all APIs, services, and utilities.
     - Include tests for JWT authentication, DynamoDB access, and parameter validation.
 3. **Integrate CI/CD Pipelines**:
     - Automate deployment of application and CDK resources using AWS CodePipeline or GitHub Actions.
 4. **Optimize DynamoDB Partitioning**:
     - Experiment with more efficient partitioning strategies to reduce query complexity and improve performance.
 5. **Explore Data Analysis Tools**:
     - Use AWS Glue or Redshift for analytics to overcome DynamoDB's limitations in aggregation and time-series analysis.